Discover the birds and geology of the Southwest

 - Special activities (rafting, mountain biking, art classes + more) and backcountry permits

-Trekkers are responsible for covering travel costs to and from Albuquerque the first day and last day of the trek.
-Gulch staff will be at the Albuquerque Sunport to greet incoming Trekkers.
+Trekkers are responsible for covering travel costs to and from Tucson the first day and last day of the trek.
+Gulch staff will be at the Tucson Airport to greet incoming Trekkers.

 For more logistical questions, visit our FAQ page, or give us a call: 505-248-0563.